-That the Board of Directors meet frequently enough to be able to effectively perform its duties, and at least eight times per year, following a schedule of dates and agendas established at the beginning of the year and allowing each director
+26. That the Board of Directors meet frequently enough to be able to effectively perform its duties, and at least eight times per year, following a schedule of dates and agendas established at the beginning of the year and allowing each director individually to propose other items that do not originally appear on the agenda.

-That director absences occur only when absolutely necessary and be guantified in the annual corporate governance
+27. That director absences occur only when absolutely necessary and be quantified in the annual corporate governance report.
+And when absences do occur, that the director appoint a proxy with instructions.

-That when directors or the secretary express concern regarding a proposal or, in the case of directors, regarding the direction in which the company is headed and said concerns are not resolved by the Board of Directors, such concerns
+28. That when directors or the secretary express concern regarding a proposal or, in the case of directors, regarding the direction in which the company is headed and said concerns are not resolved by the Board of Directors, such concerns should be included in the minutes at the request of the director expressing them.

-That the company should establishes adequate means for directors to obtain appropriate advice to fulfil their duties
+29. That the company should establishes adequate means for directors to obtain appropriate advice to fulfil their duties properly including, should circumstances warrant, external advice at the company's expense.

-That, without regard to the knowledge necessary for directors to complete their duties, companies make refresher
+That, without regard to the knowledge necessary for directors to complete their duties, companies make refresher courses available to them when circumstances make this advisable.